HackTestes/NVML-GPU-Control/SERVICES_LINUX.md

-# Linux boot services
+# Linux startup services

-## Setting up boot services or tasks
+## Setting up startup services

 > [!CAUTION]
 > You should secure the files under an admin only folder, so only authorized programs can modify the scripts (and DON'T use SUID on Linux with this program)

-This section will present some simple commands to setup services or tasks that start as admin and run the configured program with the configured settings.
+This section will present some simple commands to setup services that start as root and run the program with the configured settings.

-### Linux (systemd / Crontab)
+### Systemd service

-This section will show how to install a global (system wide) systemd service in Ubuntu and enable it, so every time the computer starts the control will resume their work.
-It also shows an alternative using crontabs.
+The next steps will show how to install a global (system wide) systemd service and enable it.
+Such steps were only tested on a Ubuntu machine.

-#### Systemd service

 1. Take a look at the systemd service at `linux_config/caioh-gpu-nvml-control.service`.
 Change the GPU name and the settings to the desired configuration (Note: you can use the UUID as well).